Evolution of density perturbations in fractional cosmology: Emergent CDM cosmology and background solutions Emergent LambdaCDM cosmology and background solutions

-Relativistic cosmology, and in particular its simplest and most successful prototype, the $\Lambda$CDM model, provides a remarkably powerful framework for describing the different stages of cosmic evolution and has so far shown excellent agreement with current cosmological observations \cite{Planck:2018vyg}.
-On the other hand, although standard Newtonian cosmology (NC), which is formulated within a flat Euclidean space, is nevertheless able, at least phenomenologically, to capture a significant part of the cosmic dynamics.
-In particular, both the background evolution and the growth of large-scale structures can often be effectively described by equations of Newtonian form \cite{milne1934newtonian,mccrea1934newtonian,mccrea1955significance,lyth1990evolution,tipler1996newtonian,green2012newtonian,vieira2014lagrangian,Faraoni:2020uuf,Gouba:2021bjs,vigneron2022non}.

-Despite this surprising effectiveness, standard NC is intrinsically limited.
-It is essentially restricted to a matter-dominated universe and fails to account for key cosmological phases such as early inflation, the radiation-dominated era, the present accelerating expansion, and the detailed dynamics of cosmological perturbations.
-This conceptual tension between the phenomenological success of Newtonian-like descriptions and their fundamental limitations naturally raises a central question: can one construct a minimal yet self-consistent modification of Newtonian dynamics capable of providing a more comprehensive description of cosmic evolution, both at the background and perturbative levels?

-Motivated by this question, we have proposed a modified Newtonian framework in which the shortcomings of standard Newtonian cosmology are addressed through a minimal and well-defined extension \cite{Rasouli:2026uax}.
-Inspired by the Riemann–Liouville fractional integral, two essential ingredients are introduced at the level of the Newtonian action, leading to a fractional Newtonian dynamics.
-It has been shown that the fractional cosmological equations emerging from this dynamics are naturally equivalent to their relativistic counterparts \cite{Rasouli:2026uax}.
-As a result, this fractional NC is able to describe all major cosmic epochs at the background level, while all exact solutions obtained within this framework consistently satisfy the fundamental fractional equations of motion (see Refs.~\cite{Rasouli:2026uax} and \cite{Rasouli:2026hfy} for a detailed discussion and exact solutions).

-In this section, let us briefly introduce the fractional NC.
-To this end, we consider a homogeneous and isotropic spherical region of physical radius $a(t)$, filled with pressure-less matter (dust) of uniform density $\rho_m$.
+We consider a homogeneous and isotropic spherical region of physical radius $a(t)$, filled with pressure-less matter (dust) of uniform density $\rho_m$.
 A test particle of unit mass ($m=1$) is assumed to lie on the boundary of the sphere.
-In standard NC, assuming that the dust matter is governed by the Newtonian gravitational potential, the gradient of the potential inside a homogeneous sphere takes the well-known form
+In standard NC, assuming that the dust matter is governed by the Newtonian gravitational potential $\Phi_{\rm N}$, the gradient of the potential inside a homogeneous sphere takes the well-known form

 where $\mathbf r$ is the position vector measured from the center of the sphere.
-Equation \eqref{N-Pot} together with the Euler and continuity equations, yield to the cosmological equations associated with the standard NC.
+Equation \eqref{N-Pot} together with the Euler and continuity equations, yields the cosmological equations associated with the standard NC.